Erikascaltrito/On_Demand_Slicing/README.md

 ## How to run CLI

-1. Run the controller: 'ryu-manager ryu_controller.py'
+1. Run the controller: `ryu-manager ryu_controller.py`
-2. Open another terminal to create the mininet network: 'sudo python3 topology_slicing.py'
+2. Open another terminal to create the mininet network: `sudo python3 topology_slicing.py`
-3. On the controller window you can activate or deativate the slices using 'active # of slice' or 'deactive # of slice'
+3. On the controller window you can activate or deativate the slices using `active # of slice` or `deactive # of slice`
 4. On the mininet window you can visualize the connections and the bandwidth
-5. Delete the network after using it: 'sudo mn -c'
+5. Delete the network after using it: `sudo mn -c`

 ## How to run GUI

-1. Run the controller: 'ryu-manager ryu_controller.py'
+1. Run the controller: `ryu-manager ryu_controller.py`
-2. Open another terminal to create the mininet network: 'sudo python3 topology_slicing.py'
+2. Open another terminal to create the mininet network: `sudo python3 topology_slicing.py`
-3. In another terminal run the gui: 'python3 gui.py'
+3. In another terminal run the gui: `python3 gui.py'
 4. Use the interface and visualize the connections and the bandwidth in the mininet window.
-5. Delete the network after using it: 'sudo mn -c'
+5. Delete the network after using it: `sudo mn -c`

 ## Contributors